tomsjansons/st-vgi/README.md

 - Identify common words by examining all words in the input and picking top X num of words or words about recurrence of X times
 - Words like Studio, GmbH, Ltd need to be identified and their absence/presence ignored
 - Common word list needs to be reviewed manually and exceptions identified and marked - Ubisoft is a significant word that might be recurring multiple times but can't be ignored
-- Common word identification needs to be run through word normalisation
+- Common word identification needs to be run through word matching
 - Consider how to handle geographic location names if time allows

 #### Word Identifier